Retina Vein Occlusion

 If you experience any of these symptoms, I recommend visiting an eye specialist immediately.

-At Pink City Eye & Retina Center, we use advanced diagnostic tools to confirm Retinal Vein Occlusion and understand the extent of the condition.
+At Pink City Eye & Retina Center in Jaipur, we use advanced diagnostic tools to confirm Retinal Vein Occlusion and understand the extent of the condition.
 Here’s how we do it:

 Dilated Eye Examination